Strength training for runners is essential. It’s essential if you want to run faster and stronger, and become less injury prone.

 What is strength training?

-You may have heard the term ‘strength training’ banded around the running community and indeed in the fitness industry.
+You may have heard the term ‘strength training’ banded around the running and fitness community over the last few years.

-Strength training is essentially a type of exercise that specialises in the use of resistance, in the form of your own body weight or weights, to build the strength, anaerobic endurance and size of skeletal muscles and bone density.
+Strength training is essentially a type of exercise that specialises in the use of resistance to build the strength, anaerobic endurance and size of skeletal muscles and bone density.

 Yes, yes, yes!
 One of the biggest reasons to include strength training in your training routine is that it helps to dramatically reduce the risk of injury in a lot of runners.